tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 date: 2023-02-01
 author: Davis Vaughan
 description: >
-    dplyr now supports an experimental per-operation grouping syntax through a new argument named `.by`.
-This serves as an alternative to `group_by()`.
+    dplyr now supports an experimental per-operation grouping syntax.
+This serves as an alternative to `group_by()` and always returns an ungrouped data frame, meaning that you never need to remember to `ungroup()`.
 photo:
   url: https://www.pexels.com/photo/fruit-stand-375897/
   author: Clem Onojeghuo